jcrist/msgspec/README.rst

 |github|

 ``msgspec`` is a fast and friendly implementation of the `MessagePack
 <https://msgpack.org>`__ protocol for Python 3.8+.
-It supports message
+In addition to
-validation through the use of schemas defined using Python's `type annotations
+serialization/deserialization, it supports runtime message validation using schemas defined via Python's `type annotations
 <https://docs.python.org/3/library/typing.html>`__.

 .. code-block:: python